nbogie/express-notes/exercise-recap-simulate-messages.md

+Exercise: simulate HTTP messages and route handlers

-In groups, work out the detail of the HTTP messages and involved route handler(s) needed to deal with the following stories.
+In groups, work out the detail of the HTTP messages and route handlers needed to deal with the following stories.
-In all cases assume the recipe API lives at https://api.cyfrecipes.site
+(In all cases assume the recipe API lives at https://api.cyfrecipes.site)

 ## 1. I want to read ALL recipes
 ## 2. I want to read this ONE recipe.
 Its `id` is 17 and its `title` is "Lasagne".